 Linguistics introduces students to the foundational areas of language study.
 The course also explains theories in language acquisition and the function of the brain in communication.
 Offered all springs.
+Core outcomes met: Q, GA.
 Prerequisite: ENGL 101.

 Survey of American Literature I 3 credits